-Worms or gastrointestinal nematodes, in small ruminants and cattle can cause disease and lead to production and economical losses (e.g. poor growth rates, drop in milk yield) if not controlled.
-Farmers have been using different families of chemical anthelmintics or drenches (wormers) for many years to prevent such economical and clinical consequences.
+Worms or gastrointestinal nematodes, in small ruminants and cattle can cause disease and lead to production and economic losses (e.g. poor growth rates, drop in milk yield) if not controlled.
+Farmers have been using different families of synthetic anthelmintics or drenches (wormers) for many years to prevent this.
 These commercial drugs are generally highly efficient, cheap and user-friendly and their application is therefore widespread in intensive farming.
 However, this has resulted in the emergence of drug-resistant nematodes over the past decades in sheep and goats and also, to a lesser extent, in cattle.